|

 the history of former times with the spirit of the present; this

-approach to historiography is known as historicism.
+approach to historiography is known as Historicism.

 history - Barthold Niebuhr had already pioneered a scientific